The Nature of Autumn

 Taking in September to November, Jim Crumley tells the story of how unfolding autumn affects the wildlife of his beloved land – from the windswept Western Isles and the unforgiving Cairngorm plateau to the gentler, graceful landscapes of Loch Lomond and Stirling.
 Along the way, Jim experiences the deer rut, finds phenomenal redwood trees in the most unexpected of places, and contemplates climate change, the death of his father, and his own love of nature; thus painting an intimate – and deeply personal – portrait of a moody and majestic British autumn.

-REVIEWS OF Nature of Autumn
+REVIEWS OF The Nature of Autumn

-"Nature writing [with] a higher tensile strength than most." - The Herald
+"Nature writing [with] a higher tensile strength than most."
+The Herald